sidney-eliot/3d-artists-handbook/CONTRIBUTING.md

 |Left aligned value|Right aligned value|
 ```

+> [!tip]
+> The header row must contain a least two hyphens `--` or any combination of a hyphen and a colon `:-` / `-:`.

+For more complex tables (e.g. tables with cell merging, advanced styling, etc.), please consider using HTML.

 #### Segment Line

 Sometimes helpful to create splits that make information more digestible, try not to overuse it.